cairo-book/cairo-book/src/ch01-00-getting-started.md

 - Installing Scarb, which is Cairo's build toolchain and package manager, on Linux, macOS, and Windows.
 - Writing a program that prints `Hello, world!`.
 - Using basic Scarb commands to create a project and execute a program.

+## Getting Help

+If you have any questions about Starknet or Cairo, you can ask them in the [Starknet Discord server](https://discord.gg/starknet-community).
+The community is friendly and always willing to help.

+## Interacting with the Cairo Chatbot

+Cairo has its own chatbot, which can help you with Cairo-related questions.
+The chatbot is trained on the Cairo book, and uses RAG to efficiently retrieve information to provide help.
+You can find the chatbot on the [Cairo-Chatbot](https://cairo-chatbot.vercel.app/) website.